By/ Last Modified On January 14, 2024

-Two Ingredient Marshmallow Fudge that is ready in less then ten minutes, smooth, rich and perfect for fudge-lovers.
-This fudge is gluten-free, dairy-free, and free of the top allergens.
+Two Ingredient Marshmallow Fudge that is ready in less then ten minutes, rich and perfect for fudge-lovers.
 You are going to love this easy fudge recipe!

-This Two Ingredient Marshmallow Fudge is free from the top allergens making it the perfect treat to share at parties and as a gift.
+This Two Ingredient Marshmallow Fudge is the perfect treat to share at parties and as a gift.
 It's one of my go-to treats when I am in a pinch for time or if I'm serving a crowd.

-With only two ingredients required, most people leading a gluten-free lifestyle will have both ingredients on hand.
+With only two ingredients required, most people will have both ingredients on hand.

 Easy Fudge Recipe

 The two ingredients in this Two Ingredient Marshmallow Fudge are marshmallows and chocolate chips.
-You can use the Enjoy Life Foods Mega Chunks, or the Enjoy Life Foods Semi-Sweet Mini Chips if you aren’t a fan of dark chocolate.
 You can also use your chocolate of choice in this easy fudge recipe, but please make sure they are high-quality chocolate chips.

 Are marshmallows gluten-free?